 How much are the Sanofi Biogenius Canada Grants for?

-The amount for each Sanofi Biogenius Canada Grant is $50,000 and can be used to renovate existing school laboratory facilities, purchase new scientific equipment, programs to enhance maximize impact of lab, or any combination of the above.
+The amount for each Sanofi Biogenius Canada Grant is $50,000 and can be used to renovate existing school laboratory facilities, purchase new scientific equipment, for programs to enhance or maximize the impact of laboratory facilities, or any combination of the above.

 When is the deadline to apply for the Sanofi Biogenius Canada Grant?